HebID: Detecting Social Identities in Hebrew-language Political Text: Introduction

 \section{Introduction}

+Social identities—such as political ideology, religious affiliation, or demographic group membership—are powerful drivers of political behavior and public discourse \citep{tajfel2001integrative}.
+Yet existing NLP resources for identity detection remain almost entirely English-focused, single-label, and rely on coarse-grained categories (e.g., party or ethnicity).
+In this work, we introduce \textsc{HebID}, the first publicly released Hebrew dataset for fine-grained, multilabel social identity detection in political text, grounded in both domain expertise and large-scale survey evidence.

+We frame the task as a sentence-level classification problem: the goal is to determine which, if any, of twelve social identities are being positively expressed or invoked within a given sentence.

-Social identities—such as political ideology, religious affiliation, or demographic group membership—are powerful drivers of political behavior and public discourse \citep{Tajfel1979,TajfelTurner1979}.
-Yet existing NLP resources for identity detection remain almost entirely English‐focused, single‐label, and rely on coarse categories (e.g., party or ethnicity).
-In this work, we introduce \textbf{HebID}, the first publicly released Hebrew dataset for fine‐grained, multilabel social identity detection in political text, grounded in both domain expertise and large‐scale survey evidence.
-We utilized 12 waves of a national survey (N = 1,769) each of which included questions designed to identify the twelve expert-defined social identities most salient to Israeli citizens (e.g., Rightist, Ultra-Orthodox, Socially-oriented).
-These survey‐derived categories were then used to guide the annotation of 5,536 sentences sampled from Facebook posts by Israeli politicians (December 2018–April 2021), ensuring that our labels reflect real‐world identity salience.
+The choice of social identities is empirically grounded in survey data.
+We utilized 12 waves of a national survey (N = 1,769) each of which included questions designed to identify the social identities most salient to Israeli citizens (e.g., Rightist, Ultra-Orthodox, Socially-oriented).
+These survey-derived categories were then used to guide the annotation of 5,536 sentences sampled from Facebook posts by Israeli politicians (December 2018--April 2021), ensuring that our labels reflect real-world identity salience.

-We benchmark a suite of modern architectures on the Facebook data—(i) multilabel encoder models; (ii) single‐label encoder models; and (iii) 2B–9B‐parameter seq2seq LLMs, finding that Hebrew‐tuned seq2seq models (specifically, DictaLM2.0) achieve the highest macro‐F$_1$ (0.743), outperforming encoder‐only baselines by over six points.
-We then assess cross‐genre generalization by applying our best model to 500 Knesset speech excerpts, achieving a comparable macro‐F$_1$ of 0.72.
+We benchmark a suite of modern architectures on the Facebook data—(i) multilabel encoder models; (ii) single-label encoder models; and (iii) 2B--9B-parameter decoder LLMs, finding that Hebrew-tuned decoder models (specifically, \textsc{DictaLM2.0}) achieve the highest macro-F$_1$ (0.743), outperforming encoder-only baselines by over six points.
+We then assess cross-genre generalization by applying our best model to 500 parliamentary speech excerpts, achieving a comparable macro-F$_1$ of 0.72.

-Finally, we link three complementary sources in our analysis of how identities behave: politicians’ Facebook posts, parliamentary speeches from the Knesset floor, and survey responses that showcase public identification.
-We (1) compare identity prevalence and correlations between social media, parliamentary speech, and the public; (2) document how identity discourse surges around election cycles; (3) uncover coherent “bundles” of co‐occurring identities; and (4) quantify gender‐related variation in identity expression.
+Finally, we link three complementary sources in our analysis of how identities behave: politicians’ Facebook posts, parliamentary speeches from the Israeli parliament (Knesset), and survey responses that reflect public identification.
+We (1) compare identity prevalence and correlations between social media, parliamentary speech, and the public; (2) document how identity discourse surges around election cycles; (3) uncover coherent “bundles” of co-occurring identities; and (4) quantify gender-related variation in identity expression.